rocketbot-cl/OCRSpace/README.md

 # OCR Space

-Modulo para aplicar OCR sobre una imagen web o archivo
+Module to apply OCR on a web image or file

 ## How to install this module